-Com ponent Description (1) Ą Power connector Connects an AC adapter.
-(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
-Blinking amber: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging.
-Off: The battery is not charging.
-(3) ss 🚭 🕯 USB SuperSpeed 5 Gbps port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+Com ponent Description (1) ss⇔ USB 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.

-Table 2-2 Left-side components and their descriptions (continued)

-Component Description (4) (4) Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+(2) наті HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(3) ss ∹. ∮ USB Type-C 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
+(4) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices.
 To access this guide: Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
-NOTE: When a device is connected to the jack, the SD Memory card reader (select products only) computer speakers are disabled.
-Reads optional memory cards that enable you to store, manage, share, or access information.
-To insert a card: 1.
-Hold the card label-side up, with connectors facing the computer.
-2. Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
-To remove a card: Press in on the card, and then remove it from the
+NOTE: When a device is connected to the jack, the computer speakers are disabled.